 "When you look at my pieces I want you to feel at peace, calmed, and hopeful.
-I want my viewers to know that there is still beauty left in the world, and I hope to inspire others to find beauty in their ordinary lives." – Christine
+I want my viewers to know that there is still beauty left in the world, and I hope to inspire others to find and create and beauty and peace in their lives." – Christine

 Christine resides and paints in Northern Virginia.